FranciscoGalan/Speed_Regex/README.md

 ## Gameplay

+Try to solve as many challenges as you can using regular expressions.
+The game will let you try again if you fail to make a match:

 ![](https://github.com/FranciscoGalan/Speed_Regex/blob/main/Media/Question.PNG)

-You can win prices.
+You will receive different prizes depending on your score:

 ![](https://github.com/FranciscoGalan/Speed_Regex/blob/main/Media/Apatosaurio.PNG)

-Or if you feel confident enough in your regex skills, try to get a T-Regex:
+If you feel confident enough in your regex skills, try to get the secret T-Regex:

 ![](https://github.com/FranciscoGalan/Speed_Regex/blob/main/Media/T-regex.PNG)